 Below is the list of facilities under the command of California Youth Authority:

 - Southern Youth Correctional Reception Center and Clinic (Norwalk)

 - Preston Youth Correctional Facility (Ione)

 - Pine Grove Youth Conservation Camp (Pine Grove)

 - S. Carraway Public Service and Fire Center (Camarillo)

 If you or loved one is charged with a juvenile crime and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

-For more information, please visit our related articles: Juvenile Criminal Defense in California, Fitness Hearings in California, Constitutional Rights of Minors, Probation in California Juvenile Court Cases, The Juvenile Court Process in California, Sealing Your California Juvenile Records, and Juvenile Crimes that Count as Strikes under California's Three Strikes Law.
+For more information, please visit our related articles: Juvenile Criminal Defense in California, Transfer Hearings in California, Constitutional Rights of Minors, Probation in California Juvenile Court Cases, The Juvenile Court Process in California, Sealing Your California Juvenile Records, and Juvenile Crimes that Count as Strikes under California's Three Strikes Law.